emqx/emqx-docs/en_US/cluster-linking/introduction.md

 In this scenario, Cluster A is the old cluster, and Cluster B is the new cluster.
 The goal is to replicate all messages fully from Cluster A to Cluster B.

-1. **Establish Peer Connection:**
-   - Set up a peer connection between Cluster A and Cluster B.
+1. Set up a symmetrical link between Cluster A and Cluster B. Configure the topics to `#` in both clusters.
-2. **Configure Topics:**
-   - Configure the topics to `#` in both clusters.
-3. **Establish Mutual Connections:**
-   - Ensure that both clusters are connected to each other.
+2. Ensure that clusters are connected.
-4. **DNS Change/Load Balancer Traffic Switch:**
-   - Implement DNS changes or load balancer traffic switching.
+3. Implement DNS changes or load balancer traffic switching.
-5. **Client Migration:**
-   - Migrate clients to the new cluster.
+4. Migrate clients to the new cluster.
 Messages will not be interrupted, but sessions cannot be migrated, requiring clients to re-subscribe.
-6. **Disconnect Cluster A:**
-   - Disconnect Cluster A from the network.
+5. Disconnect Cluster A from the network.
-7. **New Connection in Cluster B:**
-   - Establish new connections in Cluster B, and clients need to initiate active subscriptions again.
-8. **Completion:** The migration process is complete.
+6. Establish new connections in Cluster B, and clients need to initiate active subscriptions again.
+The migration process is complete.

 ## Next Steps